Powers of Fair Work Inspectors

 The Fair Work Ombudsman can ask a court to make orders in relation to contraventions of relevant Commonwealth workplace laws.
-This can include orders for the imposition of financial penalties, the payment of compensation (e.g. payment of outstanding monies to employees), injunctions, or that a person or business undertake specific steps such as training or an audit.
+This can include orders for the imposition of financial penalties, the payment of compensation (for example, payment of outstanding monies to employees), injunctions, or that a person or business undertake specific steps such as training or an audit.

 For more information, please see the Litigation Policy.

 Fair Work Inspectors functions and powers are provided for by sections 703–717 of the FW Act.
 Find the current version of the FW Act on our Legislation page.